Golf cart: History

 Merle Williams of Long Beach, California, was an early innovator of the electric golf cart.
 He started with knowledge gained from the production of electric cars due to World War II gasoline rationing.
 In 1951 his Marketeer Company began production of an electric golf cart in Redlands, California.
 E-Z-Go began producing golf cars in 1954, Cushman in 1955, Club Car in 1958, Taylor-Dunn in 1961, Harley-Davidson in 1963, Melex in 1971, Yamaha Golf Car in 1979 and CT&T in 2002.

 Max Walker created the first gasoline-powered golf cart "The Walker Executive" in 1957.
 This three-wheeled vehicle was shaped with a Vespa-style front end and carried two passengers and golf bags.

 In 1963 the Harley-Davidson Motor Company began producing golf carts.
-Over the years they manufactured and distributed thousands of three- and four-wheeled gasoline-powered and electric vehicles that are still highly sought after.
-The iconic three-wheeled cart, with either a steering wheel or a tiller-based steering control, boasted a reversible two-stroke engine similar to the one used today in some high-end snowmobiles.
-(The engine runs clockwise in forward mode.)
-Harley Davidson sold the production of golf carts to American Machine and Foundry Company, who in turn sold production to Columbia Par Car.
-Many of these units survive today, and are the prized possessions of proud owners, restorers, and collectors worldwide.
+Over the years they manufactured and distributed thousands of three-wheeled and four-wheeled vehicles.
+Harley-Davidson sold the production of golf carts to American Machine and Foundry Company, who in turn sold production to Columbia Par Car.